Andrew-Carlson/Mars_Data_Web_Scraping/README.md

 # Mission-to-Mars
 ## Overview and Purpose of Project
-In this project, an automated web scraping application was made to obtain news, images, and facts regarding the planets Mars from various web sources.
+In this project, an automated web scraping application was made to obtain up-to-date news, images, and facts regarding the planets Mars from various web sources.
 ### Technologies used for this web application:
 * Python
     * BeautifulSoup web scraping Python package